Antabuse-123/root-me-api-wrapper/README.md

 This a wrapper for the [root-me](https://root-me.org) API.

+Important notes :
-Important notes to avoid being rate-limited by the API Gathering the information about a user a really slow process especially if the user has solved a lot of challenges.
+* to avoid being rate-limited by the API, gathering information about a user a really slow process especially if the user has solved a lot of challenges.

 ## Installation